jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">We can now make sense of our function:
-    <span style="font-size: 15px">shifting right approximates the square root, negating approximates the inverse, and our magic number approximates three-halves.</span></div>
+<div style="margin-top: 100px; text-align: left;">We can now make sense of our function: <i>shifting right for the square root, negating for the inverse, and our magic number is simply three-halves.</i></div>
 @snapend

 @snap[south span-85 text-05 text-black]